ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: End-to-End Experiments

-\paragraph{Reasoning.}In the Reasoning module, models demonstrate relatively stronger capabilities, though scores are still moderate.
+\paragraph{Reasoning.}In the Reasoning module, models show stronger yet moderate capabilities.
 A clear top tier emerges, with Gemini and OpenAI delivering the best performance.
 A nuanced trade-off is visible between them: Gemini consistently leads in overall Accuracy (59.76) and Recall (40.48), while OpenAI excels in Precision (61.59).
 In stark contrast, models like Grok and Perplexity lag significantly in this area, indicating that strong retrieval skills do not necessarily translate to effective reasoning and synthesis.

 Our analysis highlights a complex performance landscape where none of single agent masters all modules: while Gemini stands out as the strongest overall due to its superior reasoning, its explicit planning capabilities are still nascent, and all agents, including the top retriever Grok, struggle significantly with retrieval on complex review papers.